TessaMacNish/nextflow_pipeline_for_GATK_SNP_calling/README.md

 `reference` - This is the path to the reference fasta file and index.
 The defualt is /Genome/Reference/DarmorV10_Chromosomes_Only.fa, these are the other files described in step 6.

-`KnownSites` - This is teh path to the known sites vcf used for base recalibration.
+`KnownSites` - This is the path to the known sites vcf used for base recalibration.
 The defualt is /Genome/known_sites_DarmorV10.sorted.vcf and tehse files are described in step 5.

 `chr_file` - This is the file that has a list chromosome IDs and is described in step 4.
 The default file name is chromosomes_DV10.list.

-`VCF` - This controls where teh HaplotypeCaller gVCFs are saved.
+`VCF` - This controls where the HaplotypeCaller gVCFs are saved.
 The default is /VCF/HaplotypeCaller

-`DB` - This controls where teh genomic databases are saved.
+`DB` - This controls where the genomic databases are saved.
 The default is /Chr_GenomicsDB

 `final_VCF` - This controls where the final VCF is saved.
 The default is /VCF